What is tissue donation?

 Can I choose the person to get the donated tissue?

-No. There are strict rules for selecting recipient based on the best match and need for the tissue.
+No. There are strict rules for who will receive the tissue donation.
+The person who will benefit from the donation is selected based on the best match and need for the tissue.

 What support will my family get?